ilabcode/pyhgf/README.md

 # The multilevel, generalized and nodalized Hierarchical Gaussian Filter for predictive coding

 pyhgf is a Python library that implements the generalized, nodalized and multilevel Hierarchical Gaussian Filters for predictive coding written on top of [JAX](https://jax.readthedocs.io/en/latest/jax.html).
-The library can create and manipulate graph neural networks that perform beliefs update throught the diffusion of precision-weighted prediction errors under new observations.
+The library can create and manipulate graph neural networks that perform belief update through the diffusion of precision-weighted prediction errors under new observations.
 The core functions are derivable, JIT-able, and are designed to interface smoothly with other libraries in the JAX ecosystem for Bayesian inference.

 * 🎓 [What is a Hierarchical Gaussian Filter?](https://ilabcode.github.io/pyhgf/theory.html)
 * 📖 [API Documentation](https://ilabcode.github.io/pyhgf/)